Tick Off Two World Heritage-Listed Natural Wonders In One Idyllic Location

-The coastal town of Port Douglas boasts what is arguably an unbeatable ‘two for one’ offer for travellers.
-It is the only place in the world where two World Heritage listed sites are situated adjacent to each other.
+As a destination the relaxed coastal town of Port Douglas offers what’s arguably an unbeatable two-for-one offer for travellers.
+This Far North Queensland destination is the only place in the world where two World Heritage listed sites meet.

-Just an hour’s drive north of the region’s gateway city of Cairns, the 95km Daintree region begins at Mossman Gorge, traverses the Daintree River, through Daintree National Park through to Cape Tribulation and along the Bloomfield Track northwards to Cooktown.
+The Daintree Rainforest starts just an hour’s drive north of the region’s gateway city of Cairns.
+A 95km long forest, it begins at Mossman Gorge, traverses the Daintree River, through Daintree National Park up to Cape Tribulation and along the Bloomfield Track northwards to Cooktown.

-You can choose to snorkel or dive right into this marine wonderland or pick a ‘stay-dry’ option including viewing the mesmerising colours and variety of coral, plant and marine life aboard a semi-submersible.
-Check out: https://www.quicksilver-cruises.com/index.php.
+Alternatively, pick a ‘stay dry’ option including viewing the mesmerising colours and variety of coral, plant and marine life aboard a semi-submersible boat with huge underwater windows.
+Explore your options with Quicksilver Cruises.

-As each day of exploration comes to a close, return to the relaxing comfort of your room at Oaks Lagoons and soak in an array of facilities including six lagoon-style pools and a massage room.
-Check out the fantastic sale on right now with Oaks Lagoons rooms from $114 per night.
-Book before 22nd January to secure this fantastic price!
-Click here to search your dates.Back
+As each day of exploration comes to a close, return to the relaxing comfort of your room at Oaks Lagoons and enjoy time soaking in one of six lagoon-style pools and a massage room.